 3. Bruges, Belgium

 I absolutely adore Bruges and this is also one of the first cities I travelled to solo.
-My visit to Bruges was almost entirely by mistake, when I began researching day trips from Paris and became a little sidetracked and somehow wound up in next door Belgium… oops!
-Though I did appreciate my one day in Bruges many years ago, I was even more appreciative when I got to return a couple of years ago and stay two nights.
-Two should be a minimum, but ideally you could spend three-four nights here and really lose yourself in the charm.
+My visit to Bruges was almost entirely by mistake when I began researching day trips from Paris.
+Although I did appreciate my one day in Bruges many years ago, I was even more appreciative when I got to return a year later.
+Two should be a minimum, but ideally, you could spend three-four nights here and really lose yourself in the charm.
 Although it feels more like a town, Bruges is in our top picks of cities for female solo travelers because of that small-town charm.
 It doesn’t feel too overwhelming, making it a great choice for first time solo travelers.

 4. Stockholm, Sweden